 Total = $154 up front + $20 per month.

 Dont forget: Developer costs every few months to run updates and fix any issues.
-This could be as little as 1 hour ($85) up to 5 hours ($425) if major problems occur (which is fairly common and the site needs to be restored and fixed up).
+This could be as little as 1 hour ($95) up to 5 hours ($475) if major problems occur.

 Conclusion – Which route would I go?

 That’s a very hard question.
-I always say this..if the most important aspect of your website is going to be your store, and you’re in this for the long run then I’d go with Shopify no question.
+I always say this..if the most important aspect of your website is your store, and you’re in this for the long run then I’d go with Shopify…no question.
 Shopify is an e-commerce powerhouse and is becoming better and more powerful as time goes on.
 There are so many great apps and features focused on conversions and selling your product.
 The blog and custom page layouts (via sections) are becoming more flexible and you can always hire a developer (such as us!) to customize it to be a little bit more advanced.

-If you want to have lots of great content, a nice blog and/or a content-driven website then I suggest going with WooCommerce as you have more control over content based pages and it’s content side is very expandable.
+If you want to have lots of great content, a nice blog and/or a content-driven website then I suggest going with WooCommerce as you have more control over content based pages and its content side is very expandable.
 But Shopify can support this with some extra custom development.

 ps: Be sure to factor in a budget for generating sales and traffic via ADs no matter what route you go, I suggest $20 a day if possible to run retargeting and some LLA facebook ads.